Publisher profiles and Buyer visibility

-Enter contact information, such as phone numbers and email addresses, directly into the fields.
-You may also consider a link to a page with contact information.
+Enter contact information, such as phone numbers/email addresses.
+Consider adding a link to a page with contact information.

-This section also allows you to specify "Marketing and sales materials", where you can link to more information and a rate card if desired.
+This section also enables you to specify "Marketing and sales materials", where you can link to more information and a rate card, if desired.

 To find publisher profiles, navigate to Sales Deals settings and look for the "Publisher profile" section.